ColtonKayser/ColtonKayser.github.io/README.md

 # Issues and Limitations

 ## API Scope
 Due to the simple scope of the API, there is not much more information to pull other than joke id and the jokes themselves.
-Although some of the jokes have been placed in categories, most do not have a category, and the category process feels incomplete.
+Although some of the jokes have been placed in genre categories, most do not have a category, and the category process feels incomplete.
 This leads to sorting issues, especially for filtering explicit jokes.

 ## Callback Response
 Sometimes the callback response of the API is slow, and can lead to the user waiting for a new joke for upwards of 45 seconds.
 It happens at random intervals, and is generally fixed within a half hour.